moq-wg/moq-transport/draft-lcurley-warp.md

 ## ANNOUNCE ERROR {#message-announce-error}

-A `ANNOUNCE ERROR` control message is sent for the tracks that failed their authorization at the peer.
+A `ANNOUNCE ERROR` control message is sent for the tracks that failed authorization.

 ~~~
 ANNOUNCE ERROR